 Sports medicine physicians are trained in exercise medicine, which allows them to pinpoint weaknesses in the body.
 They then work closely with physical therapists to develop treatment plans for acute injuries and for preventing future injuries.
 “Teaching patients how to prevent reinjury is a crucial part of our role,” says Dr. Herrman.

 In addition to physical therapy, nonsurgical options include injection therapies like cortisone shots and new biologics, such as platelet-rich plasma (PRP).

-At the new UPMC Outpatient Center on Clairton Boulevard, just off Route 51, patients also can receive the innovative technology of ultrasound-guided joint injections.
+At the UPMC Outpatient Center on Clairton Boulevard, just off Route 51, patients also can receive the innovative technology of ultrasound-guided joint injections.
 Dr. Herrman sees patients on Fridays at the center.
-Along with seeing patients at the Pleasant Hills/West Mifflin location, she has office hours in Cranberry, Oakland, and the South Side.
+Along with seeing patients at the Pleasant Hills/West Mifflin location, she has office hours in Cranberry at the UPMC Lemieux Sports Complex, Oakland, and the South Side.

 To request an appointment, submit a form online or call 1-855-93-SPORT (77678).

 Sports and physical activity bring with them a potential for injury.
 If you are looking to prevent, treat, or rehabilitate a sports injury – or improve athletic performance – UPMC Sports Medicine and the UPMC Sports Medicine Concussion Program can help.
 We serve athletes and active people of all ages and experience levels.
 Our experts partner with the Pittsburgh Steelers, Pittsburgh Penguins, Pitt Panthers, and about 100 other high school, college, and regional teams and events throughout Pennsylvania – working daily to build better athletes.